François, Jacques

 Philip Burty (1876/04/15) reviewed ‘some nature mortes (…) by a woman of society who adopts the pseudonym of Jacques François.
 She has a very harmonious palette, and uses grays and free tints with remarkable skill’ (R90I,p65).

-Pierre Dax / Rivière (1876/05/01) reviewed (especially referring to 2IE-1876-77) ‘Mr. Jacques François (a lady, I believe) exhibited a remarkable still life with raisins, pastries, cans with figs, etc. It is a masterpiece without precedent.
+Pierre Dax / Rivière (1876/05/01) reviewed (especially referring to 2IE-1876-77) ‘Mr. Jacques François (a lady, I believe) exhibited a remarkable still life with raisins, pastries, boxes with figs, etc. It is a masterpiece without precedent.
 Never has a still life been done with this spirit and in this style.
 It is an extraordinary work and opens a new way to the still life; we could not repeat it enough, we have never seen anything like it.
 The facture is wide and varied, very ingenious and of a very feminine boldness.
 Many other still lifes by the same painter contain the same qualities without being as important.
 Mr. Jacques François has just given a result that many artists will certainly benefit from.’
 (R90I,p70/1)

 Emile Porcheron (1876/04/04) reviewed ‘Two still lifes by Mr. Jacques Français are not without skill; but why did you sprinkle them with rice powder?’
 (R90I,p103)